JHodgkins/MSP3-Movie2Archive/README.md

 ## Credits and resources used
 ### Code snippets and tutorials
 - [Implimentation of WTForms](https://flask-wtf.readthedocs.io/en/1.0.x/), used for enuring that the forms were set out correctly and were secure.
-- [stack overflow count()](https://stackoverflow.com/questions/34692571/how-to-use-count-in-flask-sqlalchemy) method used across the site to taly movies and media types.
+- [stack overflow count()](https://stackoverflow.com/questions/34692571/how-to-use-count-in-flask-sqlalchemy) method used across the site to tally movies and media types.
+- [stack overflow](https:stackoverflow) for general coding queries.
+- [YouTube Tutorial (error handling)](https://www.youtube.com/watch?v=mBKKZN1MMBM) was used to understand error handling.
+- [http error codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) was used as a reource to select which codes to target.
+[imdb]() was used as inspiration for how to structure movie information.

 ### Images and icons
 - Icons used within the application were Font Awesome free icon.